 And you should love them too.

 Why?
-Using correctly ci and ne will make your Italian sparkle the moment you use them, because they will make you sound 10 times more natural.
+Using ci and ne correctly will make your Italian sounds ten times more natural, the moment you use them.
 Guarantee.

 HOW TO USE THE PRONOUN “NE”